SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 ## Summary

 You created a model for analyzing visitation at National Parks in the United States.
 Congratulations, you have learned the first basics of building a model structure.
+You will begin loading data into it in [Exercise 2](https://github.com/SAP-samples/teched2021-ANA261/tree/main/exercises/ex2).